thedarkwriter/courseware-lms-content/_lmscontent/core_types/service_type/content.md

 Enter the `puppet resource` command to see all the attributes of the `service` named `puppet`.

 <iframe src="https://magicbox.classroom.puppet.com/resources/exploring_service" width="100%" height="500px" frameborder="0"></iframe>

+## Task:

+Now that you are more familiar with the `service` resource type, update the following code so the `robby` service starts on the web1.mycorp.com server.

+<iframe src="https://magicbox.classroom.puppet.com/scenario/start_a_service" width="100%" height="500px" frameborder="0"></iframe>

+As you develop Puppet source code, you will have multiple resources that will be applied to each of the servers.
+Since the runbook specified the steps to configure your servers in a certain order, it's important to make sure that Puppet applies changes to your servers in the same order.
+This can be achieved with resource relationships.